HenryTangIntel/gaudi-connection/README.md

 ### Performance Test Output

-When using the `--perf-output` option, the tool saves detailed performance test results in JSON format.
+When using the `-o` or `--output` option with `-p`, the tool saves detailed performance test results in JSON format.

 ### Requirements

-- The `/opt/habanalabs/perf-test/perf_test` utility must be installed and executable
+- The `/opt/habanalabs/perf-test/perf_test` utility must be installed and executable for real performance tests to run
 - Running performance tests requires appropriate permissions to access the devices

 ## Official Connectivity Files